 5.4 The establishment of a JCA is to be announced in a TSB circular, which should include the terms of reference of the JCA, the chairman of the JCA, and the study group responsible for the JCA.

 5.5 JCAs should work primarily by correspondence and electronic meetings.
 Any physical meeting considered necessary should be convened by the chairman of the JCA.
 Physical meetings should be supported by conferencing capabilities where possible, and both physical and electronic meetings should be scheduled as far as practicable at times that will provide maximum opportunity for broad participation.
-It is anticipated that physical meetings will be in conjunction with the meetings of the study group involved (in which case it is reflected in the collective letter for that study group) as far as practicable, but if a separate meeting is to be held, it is to be announced at least four weeks in advance by an (electronic) collective invitation letter.
+It is anticipated that physical meetings will be in conjunction with the involved study group meetings (in which case it is reflected in the collective letter for that study group) as far as practicable, but if a separate meeting is to be held, it is to be announced at least four weeks in advance by an (electronic) collective invitation letter.

-5.6 Inputs to the work of a JCA should be sent to the JCA chairman and to the TSB counsellor concerned, and the latter will make these available to the members of the JCA.
+5.6 Inputs to the work of a JCA should be sent to the JCA chairman and to the concerned TSB counsellor, and the latter will make these available to the members of the JCA.

 5.7 JCAs may submit proposals to the relevant study groups to achieve alignment in the development of related Recommendations and other deliverables by the respective study groups.
 A JCA may also issue liaison statements.